Last Updated On -13 May 2026

 The amalgamation in the nature of purchase:

-The Companies Act, 2013, and the guidelines of the regulatory bodies like the Securities and Exchange Board of India (SEBI) govern the process of amalgamation.
+The Indian Companies Act 2013, and the guidelines of the regulatory bodies like the Securities and Exchange Board of India (SEBI) govern the process of amalgamation.

 The legal procedures for the amalgamation are: